 It is recommended that you start with a newly initialized audio drive.
 You should also periodically defragment your audio drive to ensure continued system performance.

-For a list of qualified hard drives, visit the Digidesign Web site (www.digidesign.com/compato).
+For a list of qualified hard drives, see our Web site (www.digidesign.com/compato).